svengreb/styleguide-javascript/src/rules/react/props.md

 ## No Index As `key`

 Avoid using an array index as `key` prop, always use a unique ID.
+Not using a stable ID is an anti-pattern because it can negatively impact performance and cause issues with component state.
+Please see the [official React documentation about keys][react-d-keys].

+> ESLint: [react/no-array-index-key][eslint-react/no-array-index-key]

 ###### Examples